Master of Science in Mental Health Counseling

 A dedicated admissions counselor will reach out to you with personalized information to help with your search for the right program.Request More Info

-Upon completing your degree, you will be qualified to pursue a career as a clinical mental health counselor, clinical director, administrator, or owner of a private practice, mental health clinic/agency, intensive outpatient treatment/day treatment program, residential program, college counseling center, or psychiatric hospital.
+Upon completing your degree and obtaining full licensure, you will be qualified to pursue a career as a clinical mental health counselor, clinical director, administrator, or owner of a private practice, mental health clinic/agency, intensive outpatient treatment/day treatment program, residential program, college counseling center, or psychiatric hospital.

 Your license as a CMHC will allow you to work with people of any age and to conduct individual, group, couples, and family therapy as well as to conduct mental health assessments and evaluations.